onixion/AlinSpace/README.md

 Note: **AlinSpace.Web** is private, so you will not be able to clone it.

-# Detached HEAD in submodules
+# Detached HEADs in submodules

 To fix the issues with detached HEADs in the submodules, execute the script **FixDetachedHeads.sh**.